 What if my questions can’t be answered immediately?

 If this occurs, the question may be 'taken on notice' by officers or elected members for a later response.
 If a question has been taken on notice at the ABF and it relates to a matter on the agenda, the response will be provided both in writing to the person and as part of the ‘Further Consideration’ section in the officer report contained in the OCM agenda.
 If a question is taken on notice at the ABF relating to general matters, the response will be provided to the person in writing and will be included as part of the next ABFs agenda (held a month later).

 Any question taken on notice at the OCM will be provided to the person in writing and will be included as part of the next OCMs agenda (held a month later).

 How long does a member of the public have to make a statement to Council?

 A public statement will be limited to two minutes; and no reply, discussion or question relating to the public statement is to occur, unless otherwise determined by the Presiding Member at the meeting.

 Where can I get a copy of the agenda?

 The agendas for both meetings are available for viewing at the Town Administration Building and the Library from the Wednesday prior to the meeting.
 They can also be viewed on the Minutes and Agendas page of the website.
 Copies of the agenda are available in the gallery of the Council chambers, on the night of the meetings.

 When are we able to view the minutes?

-The minutes from the Ordinary Council Meeting are available on the Minutes and Agendas page from the Monday morning following the meeting.
+The minutes from the Ordinary Council Meeting are available on the Minutes and Agendas page from the Friday following the meeting.